ereio/icacoe-react-native/readme.md

 # icacoe

-a tictactoe app created as an example
+a tictactoe app created as an example (1 hour timebox)

 ## Overview

-This is actually my first time ever using hooks.
-Much of what I know about React Native comes from development starting in 2017 and earlier version of React.
-I'm far more familar with using original class components, binding function scope in constructors, etc. I tried to extend what I know about sustainable archtitecture, but applied with hooks.
+Much of my professional experience with React Native comes from development starting in 2017 and earlier versions of React.
-Because it's my first time, I may have accidentally used some bad practices or undesirable patterns.
-Please let me know if so, as I'd like for this aims to be learning experience! :)
+I've used class based components, binding function scope in constructors, etc. for longer, but have used hooks now in my personal development.
+Additionally, I've tried to implement what I know about sustainable, long term archtitecture, but also applied with hooks!

 ## Steps